RedTopic: Toward Topic-Diverse Red Teaming of Large Language Models

-\paragraph{Generation length analysis.} We evaluate ROSE under varying adversarial prompt generation lengths by adjusting the \texttt{max\_new\_tokens} parameter.
-As illustrated in Figure~\ref{fig:max-new-tokens}, allowing longer generations (i.e. $\texttt{max\_new\_tokens}=80$) accelerates the optimization of both the toxicity score $R_\text{toxic}^\text{J}$ and the integrated reward $R_\text{F1}$ during early training stages, since longer texts facilitate more effective adversarial prompting and better intention obfuscation.
+\paragraph{Generation length analysis} We evaluate RedTopic under varying adversarial prompt generation lengths by adjusting the \texttt{max\_new\_tokens} parameter.
+As illustrated in Figure~\ref{fig:max-new-tokens}, allowing longer generations (e.g. $\texttt{max\_new\_tokens}=80$) accelerates the optimization of both the toxicity score $R_\text{toxic}^\text{J}$ and the integrated reward $R_\text{H}$ during early training stages, since longer texts facilitate more effective adversarial prompting and better intention obfuscation.
 However, this comes at the cost of instability in later stages and insufficient optimization for the consistency indicator, likely due to increased exploration and variability in prompt generation.
-In contrast, shorter generation lengths (i.e. $\texttt{max\_new\_tokens}=20$) lead to more stable but slower optimization, suggesting a trade-off between exploration positivity and training stability.
-Plus, the topic-level diversity bonus also remains stable across all generation configurations.
+In contrast, shorter generation lengths (e.g. $\texttt{max\_new\_tokens}=20$) lead to more stable but slower optimization, suggesting a trade-off between exploration positivity and training stability.
+Plus, the topic diversity bonus also remains stable across all generation configurations.